teju85/teditor/README.md

 *teditor* is a terminal based editor, written from scratch in C++.
 More details about this editor can be found [here](https://teju85.github.io/blog/tags.html#teditor).

-# Supported OS's
+# Supported platforms
-This has been only tested on cygwin with mintty and xterm-256 till now!
+This has been only tested on the following platforms:
+1. Cygwin + mintty + xterm-256color
+2. WSL + cmd-prompt + xterm-256color

 Should work for unix-based systems.
-If it doesn't build/work properly on them, fixes or filing issues are most welcome.
+If it doesn't build/work properly on them, PR's or filing issues are most welcome.

 # Pre-reqs
 Very minimal set of pre-reqs are needed for this project.